We are a network

 10 September 09:00 - 11:00

-Co-organised between the region Värmland (SE), Scottish Government TEC and Digital Health Care Innovation Division, and AER, we invite you to a breakfast seminar on the topic of health innovation.
+Region Värmland (SE), the Scottish Government TEC and Digital Health Care Innovation Division, and AER, are organising a breakfast seminar on the topic of health innovation.

 Health Innovation requires the development of knowledge and sharing of methods and resources, as well as collaboration in: